jonasbrocas007/MaltaLang/README.md

 MaltaLang is a interpreted Language so, to program in maltalang you need to download the interpreter from this page, this document focus on MaltaLang 2.5

+To create a MaltaLang program you need to create a file with the .mlt extension and put **START** where you want to start the code and **END** where you want your program to run.

 ### Numbers in Maltalang:
 We are going to start the documentation with numbers, numbers are the basics of computing, and number operation are one of the first things i did in MaltaLang.